Terraform

 Check Audit Logs

 Review audit logs to identify authentication issues or failed access attempts.
-Use the details described in Audit Logging to access and interpret log entries.
+Use the details described in Audit logging to access and interpret log entries.